isaiah-j/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?

+> accessibility is making your website easily usable regardless of disabilities

 2. Talk about 3 different things you can do to ensure your website is accessible.

+> Write semantic HTML to help with screen readers
+> Make the website responsive
+> Make the site easy read by using good contrast and font size

 3. How would you explain the concept of a variable to someone new to programming?

+> A variable is like a box, it holds whatever you put inside of it

 4. What is the purpose of using functions in code?

+ It helps organize our code and keeps us from having to repeat ourselves

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.